stymwg/Project1/README.md

 ##General Info - Hybrid

-Hybrid scripts assemble both short and long-read data into complete assemblies.
+Hybrid scripts assemble both short and pass only long-read data into complete assemblies.
 Our hybrid assemblies for samples one and five can be found under notation hybrid_SX.fasta, and the scripts used to produce them under notation hybrid_SX.sh.
 Hybrid assemblies polished with Pilon can be found under notation polished_hybrid.fasta.
 These polished assemblies are produced running the original hybrid assembly script, and are located in a folder titled pilon_polish/XXXX.

 ##General Info - QC
 The quality of our genome assemblies can be assessed by QUAST - scripts used to produce quality control outputs for unpolished and polished short-read assemblies can be found under notation QC_SR_SX.sh and polishedQC_SR_SX.sh respectively.